DerrickXuNu/OpenCOOD/README.md

   year = {2022}}
 ```

+Also, under this LICENSE, OpenCDA is for non-commercial research only.
+Researchers can modify the source code for their own research only.
+Contracted work that generates corporate revenues and other general commercial use are prohibited under this LICENSE.
+See the LICENSE file for details and possible opportunities for commercial use.

 ## Future Plans
 - [ ] Provide camera APIs for OPV2V
 - [ ] Provide the log replay toolbox